 Vulnerability Assessment Tool

-The people who use our shelters are among the poorest and most vulnerable members of our community.
-Many cope with one or more major disability or life problem that contribute to their becoming or remaining homeless.
-Among these, mental illness and substance use disorders, and physical or developmental disabilities are the most common.
+The people we serve are among the poorest and most vulnerable members of our community.
+Many live with one or more major disability or life problem that contributes to their becoming or remaining homeless.
+Behavioral health and substance use disorders and physical or developmental disabilities are among the most common issues.

-Traditionally, community shelters have provided beds on a first-come, first-serve basis.
-As a result, those clients who are the lowest functioning and least able to assert themselves and are often left out in the cold.
-In order to follow our mission and serve those most in need, DESC staff have created a Vulnerability Assessment Tool – an instrument designed to help staff determine who is most likely to be taken advantage of or harmed on the streets.
-In this way, those individuals who are most in need, are served first at DESC.
+Community shelters traditionally provided beds on a first-come, first-served basis.
+This often left the lowest-functioning and least assertive clients out in the cold.
+In line with our mission, DESC staff created a Vulnerability Assessment Tool (VAT) to help determine who is most likely to be victimized or harmed on the streets.
+It rates a person’s functioning level, health and other characteristics relevant to their personal health and safety.
+Those who are most in need are served first at DESC.

-If you need further information regarding DESC’s Vulnerability Assessment Tool, please contact email@example.com.
+For more information about DESC’s Vulnerability Assessment Tool, please contact email@example.com.